fradkins24/GameDesign/matching game backup.txt

 #Pseudo code

 #define variables
-#make image lists and variables for randomizing them
+#define images, make image lists and randomize them
-#make scores files
+#make scores files manually(not in code)
-#function for menu with five choices(easy, medium, hard, scores, exit) that go to where user pressed/chose
+#function for menu with instructions, five choices(easy, medium, hard, scores, exit) that go to where user pressed/chose
-#function for scores screen (score=how many turns before wining)
+#function for scores screen (score=how many turns before wining), with best score for each level
-#function that draws screen with cards that knows when not to show cards
+#function that draws screen with cards (number of cards is based on what user pressed in menu) that knows when not to show cards and always shows user's score
-#main function: tracks click, flips over to main side if no match, keeps cards up if they do math, calculates turns/score, adds scores to file at the end, goes to menu when done
+#main function: tracks click, flips over to back side if no match, keeps cards up if they do match, calculates turns/score, adds scores to file and prints user's score at the end, and goes to menu when done
 #run game
 import pygame, time, random, math

+#setup
 WIDTH=800
 HEIGHT=800
 pygame.init()